 Season 6 contestants the Sugar Psychos depicted a gruesome witch and “Thriller”-esque warlock playing videogames for the Spine Chiller round of the competition.
 Judge Don Marcini praised the facial details of the cake, calling the duo full of “personality” and “camera-ready.”

--inspired cake brings a child-eating clown to life, complete with a bloodied leg dangling from rotting teeth and cotton candy stumps of hair.
+This It-inspired cake brings a child-eating clown to life, complete with a bloodied leg dangling from rotting teeth and cotton candy stumps of hair.
 The clown head is a painted and carved pumpkin, believe it or not.
-Don't let this childhood fear consume you too!
+Don’t let this childhood fear consume you too!

 A little meta humor didn’t hurt anybody.
 This jagged mouth of a television set is broken by a bloody hand trying to escape, as crafted by Team Black Magic.
 You don’t have to be a Media Studies major to catch the commentary on television, mass culture, and of course, Halloween.